Dabur Q4 FY26 Net Profit Surges 16%; FY27 Revenue Guidance Raised to Double Digit

 *this image is generated using AI for illustrative purposes only.

-Dabur India has reported its audited consolidated financial results for the quarter and financial year ended March 31, 2026.
-The Board of Directors approved the results at its meeting held on May 07, 2026.
+Dabur India has reported its audited consolidated financial results for the quarter and financial year ended March 31, 2026, with the Board of Directors approving the results at its meeting held on May 07, 2026.
 The company posted a consolidated net profit of ₹1,868.69 crores for the full year, compared to ₹1,740.42 crores in the previous year.
 For Q4, consolidated net profit stood at ₹362.00 crores versus ₹312.73 crores in the corresponding quarter of the prior year — a 16% surge.
 The Board also recommended a final dividend of ₹5.50 per equity share (550% on par value of ₹1 each) for FY2025-26, aggregating ₹975.53 crores, subject to approval of members at the ensuing Annual General Meeting.
+Pursuant to Regulation 30, 47, and 52 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the audited financial results were subsequently published in all editions of Mint (English) and Deshbandhu (Hindi) newspapers dated May 08, 2026, and are accessible on the company's webpage as well as the BSE and NSE websites.

 Consolidated Financial Performance